PatrickPT/patrickpt.github.io/content/posts/2023_09_05_Generalized_Models_vs_Specialized_Models/2023_09_05_Generalized_Models_vs_Specialized_Models.md

 Transparency in machine learning is crucial for business stakeholders because it fosters trust and informed decision-making.
 Business Stakeholders need to understand not only the potential benefits but also the limitations and risks associated with machine learning models.

-As Data scientists we play an important role in this process, as they bridge the gap between complex algorithms and business objectives.
+As Data scientists we play an important role in this process, as we bridge the gap between complex algorithms and business objectives.
 Educating stakeholders about the inner workings of machine learning algorithms, their inputs, outputs, and potential biases, empowers them to make well-informed decisions, manage expectations, and mitigate risks effectively.

-> But this customer segment has way higher churn, shouldn't the model focus only on this segment only?
+> But this customer segment has way higher churn, shouldn't the model focus on this segment only?

-This is one of the examples when you as a ML Engineer need to shed some light on your choices and the "machine room" aka the used algorithm to make clear how the model works.
+This is one of the examples when you as a ML Engineer need to shed some light on your design decisions and explain why you decide on a specific algorithm for the source data.

 # UseCase